contensis/contensis.github.io/docs-src/content-types/field-editors/field-settings.md

 The type of default value input will vary between editors.

 ## Format
-Some fields support different formats of data.
-By changing the data format you are specifying that type of data that is stored and returned via the API.
+Some fields support different *Formats* of data.
+By changing the data *Format* you are specifying the type of data that is stored and returned via the API.

-Depending on the format you specify you may be provided with different types of field editor for the field.
+Depending on the *Format* you specify you may be provided with different types of field editor for the field.

-*e.g.* If you were to select the date field and change its format from *single* to *range* you would see a set of editors that support *date from* and *date to*.
+*e.g.* If you were to select the date field and change its *Format* from *single* to *range* you would see a set of editors that support *date from* and *date to*.

 ## Title field
 The *Title* field is used in listings, the entry field editor and through the API to identify entries.